 However, if you have authority, you can try to force the update of a typical contract.

-Lately, I have also seen a case when a company enforces a change on overall project management approach.
+Lately, I have also seen a case when a company enforces a change in the overall project management approach.

-Each an every vendor had to comply with this approach to fit into the delivery strategy of the whole enterprise.
+Each and every vendor had to comply with this approach to fit into the delivery strategy of the whole enterprise.

 Updating contracts on the go is hard.